danielpolov/simplewayshot/README.md

 # Description
-Simple bash script to take screenshots in wayland.
-Allows for you to choose to screenshot the entire screen(if using multple screens, it will prompt you to choose for one) or a region of the screen.
+Simple bash script that puts together multiple tools that allows you to take ScreenShots in Wayland.

   > ***Note:*** This has only been tested in Arch Based Distros.